isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 - 3T National Inter-Schools Translation Competition
 - The 5th National Textbook Recital Competition

-Sec 1 & 2 Higher Chinese students attended the ALP Tier 2 training on recital skills.
+Sec 1 &amp; 2 Higher Chinese students attended the ALP Tier 2 training on recital skills.
 Two teams and two students took part in the 5th Text Recital Competition 2022 under the Group Category and Individual Category respectively.

 All participants have been awarded the Silver Award.<br>
 **Individual Category awardees:**